matias-dogliani/energybuild/README.md

 ### Weather

-We did not implement pre-process on our data since we could not find, with visual analysis, any clear outlier.
+We did not implement anomalies detection on our data since we could not find, with visual analysis, any clear outlier.
 For a more detailed detection of outliers in further work, we can implement *gradient detection outlier*

 We implemented a linear interpolation for the missing values of temperature data.
 When we merged the Temperature data frame with the energy consumption data set, we realized that